bajamircea/bajamircea.github.io/_posts/2018-03-07-api-fragmentation.markdown

 non-throwing version of the API, but now there are two version of the API to choose from.

+NOTE: Allocations make it particularly difficult to have `noexcept` versions (see the Issues section in [this article][two-functions]).

 Another related situation are functions that are called from destructors (say closing a file).
 You might have a version that is called as a normal function (which can throw), and a version that is called from a destructor.
 The version